isaacnmm/pestpolicy-hugo2XX/content/posts/merino-shoes-vs-allbirds/index.md

 **Pricing**
 I felt Merino was a bit expensive compared to Allbirds.
 For example, I got myself Giesswein runners and slip-ons at a cost of $129 each.
 On the other hand, my Allbirds costs $95.
 This means Allbirds is $34 cheaper than Merino.
 **Aesthetics**
 I must confess that I have wide feet and while wearing Allbirds you can actually see toe humps especially the big toe hump.
 However, with Merino, I didnt experience any humps.
 So that a plus for Merino.
 If youre wide footed its important you take note.
-Nevertheless, my colleague has never experienced any humps. �So I guess it comes down to foot size, shape, and preference.
+Nevertheless, my colleague has never experienced any humps.
+So I guess it comes down to foot size, shape, and preference.
 **Varieties**
 Its important to appreciate that unlike Albirds Merino produces more shoe varieties and designs.
 Allbirds shoes include Tree Dasher, Tree Runner, Wool Runner, and loungers(slip-on design).
 They include both men's and women's shoes.

 On the other hand, Merino includes Women's Slip Ons, Women's Lace-Ups, Men's Slip Ons, and Men's Lace-Ups.
 Merino incorporates various exciting color options and designs.
 That is not to say that Allbirds are awful.
 Its a matter of personal preference.
 ## Similarities between Merino and Allbirds
 **Both Have Difficult Sizing Mechanism**
-Its tough to select the correct size for both Merino and Allbirds. �It would be better to try them in person first before ordering online.
+Its tough to select the correct size for both Merino and Allbirds.
+It would be better to try them in person first before ordering online.

-For instance, �I wear womens sizes 8.5 to 9.
+For instance, I wear womens sizes 8.5 to 9.
 When buying the Allbirds runners and slip-on I choose size 8.5.
 It was a mistake.
 I should have gone one size lower.
 The two shoe designs were too large and long for my liking.

 For Merino, I went a half size down and bought 8.
 The good thing with merino wool is that it stretches and with time, the shoe expanded and accommodated my feet properly.